dndworld/dndworld.github.io/character-building/new-to-dnd-test.md

 #### Ability Scores Generation Methods
 > - **Standard Array**: If you want to save time or don’t like the idea of randomly determining ability scores, you can choose from a fixed list `[15, 14, 13, 12, 10, 8]`.
 > - **Point Buy**: Customize your ability scores by spending points.
-You can either use DDB's in-built calculator or this [Point Buy calculator website](http://chicken-dinner.com/5e/5e-point-buy.html).
+You can either use DDB's in-built calculator or this [Point Buy calculator](http://chicken-dinner.com/5e/5e-point-buy.html).
 > - **Manual**: Roll the stats in [!badge icon="/images/discord-mark-blue.svg" text="#official-character-rolls"](https://discord.com/channels/512870694883950598/513963351567499264), **NOT** in D&D Beyond
 >   - Choose “Manual/Rolled” for the Generation Method
 >    - See [here](stat-rolling.md) for more instructions